Tags Posts tagged with "Dr. David Dunaief"

 Exercise and disease

-As just one example of exercise’s impact on disease, let’s look at chronic kidney disease (CKD), which affects 15 percent, or one in seven, adults in the United States, according to the Centers for Disease Control and Prevention (7).
+As just one example of exercise’s impact on disease, let’s look at chronic kidney disease (CKD), which affects 15 percent of adults in the United States, according to the Centers for Disease Control and Prevention (7).

-So, by all means, exercise during the holidays, but also focus on more nutrient-dense foods.
-At a minimum, strike a balance rather than eating purely calorically dense foods.
-You won’t be able to exercise them away.
+So, by all means, exercise, but also focus on consuming nutrient-dense foods instead of calorically dense foods that you may not be able to exercise away.

 References: